On seeded subgraph-to-subgraph matching: The ssSGM Algorithm and matchability information theory: Experiments with synthetic data

-After realizing $G$ and $H$ from this model, we discrete-uniformly randomly relabel the nonseed vertices $\{v_{s+1},v_{s+2},\ldots,v_{n} \}$ of $G$. and the nonseed vertices $\{w_{s+1},w_{s+2},\ldots,w_{n} \}$ of $H$.
+After realizing $G$ and $H$ from this model, we discrete-uniformly randomly relabel the nonseed vertices $\{v_{s+1},v_{s+2},\ldots,v_{m} \}$ of $G$ and the nonseed vertices $\{w_{s+1},w_{s+2},\ldots,w_{n} \}$ of $H$.
 We use the ssSGM algorithm with the $s$ seeds to attempt to identify the $K$ core vertices in $G$ and in $H$ and to align them; the ssSGM's {\it match ratio} is the fraction of the $K-s$ nonseed, core vertices of $G$ that the algorithm correctly matches to their naturally aligned counterpart in $H$.

-We also use the SGM algorithm to do a seeded graph match of $G$ to $H$; recall that the SGM algorithm applies Frank-Wolfe methodology to match the entire graphs, and not just subgraphs, which is the innovation of ssSGM.
+If $m=n$ then we also use the SGM algorithm to do a seeded graph match of $G$ to $H$ (of course, if $m\ne n$ then SGM does not work).
+Recall that the SGM algorithm applies Frank-Wolfe methodology to match the entire graphs, and not just subgraphs, which is the innovation of ssSGM.
 As above, SGM's {\it match ratio} is the fraction of the $K-s$ nonseed, core vertices of $G$ that the algorithm correctly matches.

-When running the SGM algorithm, $\{ -1,1\}$-adjacency matrices were used instead of the usual $\{ 0,1\}$-adjacency matrices.
-This was done in order to make the most fair comparison with the ssSGM algorithm, which requires the use of $\{ -1,1\}$-adjacency matrices.
-However, empirical experiments indicate that the choice of $\{ -1,1\}$-adjacency matrices v.s. $\{ 0,1\}$-adjacency matrices in the SGM algorithm doesn't significantly affect the runtime and effectiveness of the SGM algorithm.
+When running the SGM algorithm, $\pm 1$-adjacency matrices were used instead of the usual $\{ 0,1\}$-adjacency matrices.
+This was done in order to get the most fair comparison with the ssSGM algorithm, which uses $\pm 1$-adjacency matrices and doesn't work with $\{ 0,1\}$-adjacency matrices.
+However, empirical experiments indicate that the choice of $\pm 1$-adjacency matrices v.s.~$\{ 0,1\}$-adjacency matrices in the SGM algorithm doesn't significantly impact the effectiveness of the SGM algorithm.
+See \ref{appendixD} for an empirical demonstration of this.

-The experiments here had $n=500$, $K=100$, and we did $200$ experiments for each combination of $p=0.1, 0.3 ,0.5$ and $\varrho=0.5, 0.6, 0.7, 0.8$ and $s=5,10,15,20,\ldots, 50$; for each such combination, we averaged the match ratio for each of ssSGM and SGM over the $200$ experiments.
-Figure \ref{fig:synth} plots the average match ratios of ssSGM and SGM against the number of seeds $s$, for each combination of $\varrho$ and $p$.
+The experiments here had $m=n=500$, $K=100$, and we did $200$ experiments for each combination of $p=0.1, 0.3 ,0.5$ and $\varrho=0.5, 0.6, 0.7, 0.8$ and $s=5,10,15,20,\ldots, 50$; for each such combination, we averaged the match ratio for each of ssSGM and SGM over the $200$ experiments.
+Figure \ref{fig:synth} plots the average match ratios of ssSGM and SGM against the number of seeds $s$, for each combination of $p$ and $\varrho$.
 The difference between the average match ratios of ssSGM and SGM is highlighted in green when the average match ratio of ssSGM was higher than that of SGM, and the difference is highlighted in red otherwise.